tmoens/zebrafish-facility-manager/zf-deployment-docs/docs/Update.md

 ## Update "live" facilities

 This process can be quite quick and have very little impact on your customers.
-Because all your "live" facilities will be working off the same zf-server executable, you are going to migrate all the "live" facilities at once.
+Because all your "live" facilities execute the same zf-server executable, you are going to migrate all the "live" facilities at once.

 Make sure that you are happy with the config files for all the facilities that use the